 In the decades since, Rose has celebrated victory in the 2013 US Open at Merion, where he beat Phil Mickelson and Jason Day by two, an Olympic gold medal, and four Ryder Cup victories.
 There were also five spells as world No.1.

-And although he missed his first 21 cuts as a professional he was the DP World Tour No.1 in 2007 and has also twice been a runner-up in The Masters, losing a play-off to Sergio Garcia in 2017, and third in both the US Open and PGA Championship.
+And although he missed his first 21 cuts as a professional he was the DP World Tour No.1 in 2007 and has also secured third place finishes in both the US Open and PGA Championship.

 He has won two World Golf Championships – the Cadillac Championship in 2012 and the 2017 HSBC Champions.